-GASB 68 was implemented for the year ended December 31, 2015, therefore there is no data available for years prior to 2014.
+GASB 68 was implemented for the year ended December 31, 2014, therefore there is no data available for years prior to 2014.
+Eventually, the schedules will show ten years of data.

 Note 2: Significant Factors

 There were no changes of benefit terms, significant changes in the employees covered under the benefit terms or in the use of different assumptions.